 Getting your first badminton racket isn't as easy as it seems.
 There's a lot of specific nuances that you need to understand before making the right decision.
-That's why we created this post.
+That's why we created this badminton racket guide.
 Our main goal is to teach you the mechanics behind a good badminton racket and help you find one that's suitable for you.

 A racket is a piece of sports equipment which has a handled frame and an open hoop where the strings are tightly constructed.
 Most of the time, these rackets are used for hitting a ball or shuttlecocks in games such as badminton and tennis.